 In my survey of greens, I look for the one with the proper character to end each side of the garland.
 For instance, this one I am showing above has the perfect drip to it that will close off the right hand side perfectly.

 4. Lay and layer greens in a line to create the structure:

 I always ALWAYS begin with the stronger of all the greens to make sure I create a structure that will hold up to being hung.
 I loved using the Fraser Fir for this, but honestly, any Fir will do the trick.
 I lay all of these pieces down in a line and look them over and move things around.

 What I am looking for is to hide the ends and fill any weird gaps while also making sure there is a good balance of strong branches and greens mixed together.
 If you have a weird hole don’t worry too much just yet, this is will be taken care of, right now your focus is to create a strong structure.

 5. Trim and Shape:

-This is key.
-Not every branch has to be kept full in tack.
-Many times I take a whole branch and break it up some to fit in the line better.
-Typically you can snap them pretty easily but using your scissors can help as well.
+Taking this step is crucial.
+Each branch does not have to be kept full in tack.
+Many times, I break up whole branches to fit in the line.
+Typically, you can snap them with your fingers quite easily, but scissors may also suffice.
 This is where that sap starts gathering on your hands, if it hasn’t yet.